cormullion/Karnak.jl/docs/src/basics.md

 - _vertices_, which represent the things or entities, and

-- _edges_, which describe how the things or entities connect and relate to each other
+- _edges_, which describe how two things or entities connect and relate to each other

 Vertices are also called _nodes_ in the world of graph theory.